PraneetKSahoo/nano-mermaid-llm/HOW_IT_WORKS.md

 You could write this with regular expressions and pattern matching.
 We didn't — we trained a neural network to do it, from nothing.
 No downloaded weights, no pretrained model, no `AutoModel.from_pretrained()`.
 Every component was built and trained on a laptop with a 4GB graphics card.

 The finished model has **23.3 million parameters**.
-For comparison, the large commercial models are estimated at a trillion or more.
+For comparison, the large commercial models are estimated at a trillion or more (Grok 4.6 ~ 1.5T; Kimi K3 ~ 2.8T).
 Ours is roughly one hundred-thousandth the size.

 ---